What High Earners Need to Know About Roth Catch-Up Contributions in 2026

 The Bottom Line

 The mandatory Roth catch-up rule changes the game for high earners nearing retirement.
 While it removes the immediate tax break of pre-tax contributions, it opens the door to tax-free growth and withdrawals, benefits that can outweigh the upfront cost for many savers.
 With contribution limits rising and enhanced catch-up provisions available, 2026 offers an opportunity to help strengthen your retirement strategy.
-Start planning now to help ensure you’re ready when the new rules take effect.

 This is intended for informational purposes only.
 You should not assume that any discussion or information contained in this document serves as the receipt of, or as a substitute for, personalized investment advice from Savant.
 Please consult your investment professional regarding your unique situation.